jarviscanada/jarvis_data_eng_TomasRotbauer/linux_sql/README.md

 the host's current usage data is retrieved with `top` and saved to the "host_usage" database table.
 When the host is not present in the "host_info" table, it is first added automatically via execution of the _host_info.sh_ script above.
-See section "Schema" below for details about what specific hardware usage data is collected.<br />
+See "Database Modelling" below for details about what specific hardware usage data is collected.<br />
 `bash scripts/host_usage.sh psql_host psql_port db_name psql_user psql_password`
 ### Crontab setup: